nblair/bw-sometime/README.md

 ### Running

-The application is configured by default to connect to a Bedework Quickstart running on the same host.
+The application is configured by default to connect to a Bedework Quickstart (3.10.x) instance running on the same host.
+Before you run Sometime, you must have at a minimum the ApacheDS LDAP directory provided by the quickstart running.
+You can find the directions for starting up the Bedework Quickstart [on the Bedework wiki](https://wiki.jasig.org/display/BWK310/Running+Bedework).

 To start Bedework Sometime, simply execute:

 > mvn install jetty:run